Frequently Asked Questions

 - Option (1) is to take 30 credits (10 courses) of coursework.

 Yes.
-You will work with your advisor to determine your program of study.
+You will work with the MLC Director to determine your program of study.
 The Graduate School of Arts and Sciences requires that part-time students complete their degrees in three academic years, or six semesters.

-A small number of merit-based partial tuition scholarships are awarded to MLC students each semester, on the basis of faculty recommendation for outstanding performance in coursework.
+A small number of merit-based partial tuition scholarships are awarded to MLC students each academic year that cover the cost of tuition for one class in fall semester and one class in spring.
+There is no separate application required to be eligible for these merit-based scholarships.

 Note that the Linguistics Department does not award ongoing tuition scholarships or assistantships at the Master’s level.

-For more information about financial assistance, please visit the webpage of the Office of Student Financial services.
+For more information about financial assistance, please visit the Office of Student Financial services.